 Who is your adviser?

-I’m advised by Electrical Engineering Professor John Paisley, who is a great mentor.
-We think about problems together - he’s actively involved in my research.
-He’s a leading expert in probabilistic models, machine learning techniques and inference and his guidance, insight and support are absolutely invaluable to me.
+I’m advised by Professor John Paisley, who is a great mentor.
+We think about problems together, and he’s actively involved in my research.
+He’s a leading expert in probabilistic models, machine learning techniques and inference, and his guidance, insight and support are absolutely invaluable to me.

-Do DSI students have good resources for their research?
+Do doctoral students associated with the Data Science Institute have good resources for their research?

-The doctoral students at DSI are lucky in that.
+The doctoral students associated with DSI are lucky.
 We have access to great academic resources.
 We get to work with some of the greatest professors and researchers in the field as well as having access to various high-performance computing clusters.
-That along with the great seminars and on-campus events make DSI a great place for everyone who aims to work in and make contributions to the burgeoning field of data science.
+That, along with the great seminars and on-campus events, make DSI a great place for everyone who aims to work in and make contributions to the burgeoning field of data science.

-Why did you come to DSI for your doctoral work?
+Why did you come to Columbia Engineering for your doctoral work?